Gene-Weaver/LeafMachine2/README.md

 ---

 # Updates
-* March 18, 2024
+* March 18, 2024 :rocket:
     * Many, many changes.
 I recommend creating a new venv to use the updated LM2.
     * Added a Streamlit GUI
         * Run the `run_LeafMachine2.py` script to launch the GUI
         * Activate the virtual env, then `python run_LeafMachine2.py`
     * Fixed installation bugs

-To get the latest updates, use `cd` to move into your LeafMachine2 directory, build and activate your virtual environment, then run `git pull`.
+> **Note:** To get the latest updates, use `cd` to move into your LeafMachine2 directory, build and activate your virtual environment, then run `git pull`.
 We recommend rebuilding your venv from scratch for this update.
 If you made local changes to your repo, you may have to stash or --force overwrite your local changes (or just install LM2 in a new local directory).

 # Installing LeafMachine2